dmitry-lavrik/vue-routes-to-types/readme.md

 2. You can`t use typed routing into routes array.
 As sample, when you define redirect field system does not know about types yet.
 3. ```<RouterLink :to="{ name: 'some '}">``` does not show error even if params is required.
 It is bad and it is question for vue-router team.
 They marked params as optional for all cases.

-## How to understand libruary magic
+## How to understand library magic

 If you know typescript just open tests folder and learns files in right order: